Murder of Faiza Ashraf: Investigation

 On the same day of the kidnapping, police announced that a woman in her 20s from Asker was missing.
 Police stated that they believed she had been kidnapped.
 All traffic coming through Asker was stopped and checked by heavily armed police, That afternoon, Police arrested 28-year-old taxi-driver Shamrez Khan in Oslo.
 Ashraf had named him as possible accomplice in her kidnapping in her brief call to the police.
 Khan had a long history of harassment and stalking Ashraf, and according to friends she felt threatened by him.
 He initially denied all culpability, and stated his desire to participate in finding her.

 Large numbers of police and volunteer forces searched the Vestmarka woodlands adjacent to where her phone signal was last recorded, but could not locate the missing 26-year-old.
 Police also issued a yellow notice, in case she had been abducted and taken abroad.

 On 10 February, police arrested 25-year-old Håvard Nyfløt, on suspicion of carrying out the kidnapping.
 He later revealed under interrogation that Ashraf was dead and gave the police the location of the body.
 Nyfløt stated that in order to pay off his gambling debts, he had kidnapped Ashraf at the behest of Khan, and that she had suffocated by accident while in the car boot.
 Khan denied ordering her murder and stated his intention was to have her kidnapped and tortured, not murdered.
 The motive for this was Ashraf's refusal to marry him.
 The two suspects had met while Nyfløt worked at a petrol station in Tveita where Khan was a regular customer.

 Trial

-On 14 May 2011, Nyfløt and Khan were convicted respectively on the counts of second-degree murder and kidnapping of Faiza Ashraf.
+On 14May 2011, Nyfløt and Khan were convicted respectively on the counts of second-degree murder and kidnapping of Faiza Ashraf.
 Neither of the two was convicted of premeditated murder.
-They were sentenced to 8 and 17 years in prison, respectively.
-However, both sentences were cleared for an appeal process by attorney general Tor-Aksel Busch who felt strongly that the court had made the wrong decision, and during the second trial, both men were convicted of premeditated murder and kidnapping and had their sentences increased to 19 years for Khan and 18 years for Nyfløt.
-In addition, both men were to pay NOK 200,000 in compensation to Ashraf's parents.
+They were sentenced to 8 and 17years in prison, respectively.
+However, both sentences were cleared for an appeal process by attorney general Tor-Aksel Busch who felt strongly that the court had made the wrong decision, and during the second trial, both men were convicted of premeditated murder and kidnapping and had their sentences increased to 19years for Khan and 18years for Nyfløt.
+In addition, both men were to pay (equivalent to about at the time and $ currently) in compensation to Ashraf's parents.

-On 28 March 2012, the Supreme Court of Norway declined to review both cases, effectively ending the appeal processes of both men.
+On 28March 2012, the Supreme Court of Norway declined to review both cases, effectively ending the appeal processes of both men.